Become a Volunteer

-Volunteers are welcome to come in and help Monday through Friday from 10:00 a.m. – 4:30 p.m. and on Saturdays from 10:00 a.m. - 3:30 p.m.
+Volunteers are welcome to come in and help Monday through Saturday from 10:00 a.m. – 4:00 p.m.
 All volunteers must attend an orientation before volunteering at the shelter.
-Orientations are held on Mondays at 4:30 p.m. and are limited to eight people.
+Orientations are held on Saturdays at 1:00 p.m. and are limited to eight people.

 - All volunteers must sign in at the front desk upon arrival and have a shelter staff member initial the time worked at sign out.
 Staff will only sign off on hours worked that day, not hours from previous days.

 - All volunteers need to inquire as to what duties need to be performed at the time of sign-in.